creaven/miftree/Docs/Core/Mif.Tree.Hover.md

 		...
 	</span>

-If mouseover node, but not over icon, name or gadjet:
+If mouseover node, but not over icon, name or toggle:

 	<span class="mif-tree-node-wrapper mif-tree-hover-node">
 		...